The Best Rivers In Ontario For Trout And Steelhead

 It’s not clear if the smaller brown trout caught in this river are resident trout or if there are migratory trout but there are some good ones to be caught for the lucky angler.

-The mouth of Graham Creek the most commonly fished area and is located in the town of Newcastle.
-The creek in this section is slow with lots of wood in the water but can be great to fish when the steelhead or salmon are moving in from the lake.
+The mouth of Graham Creek is the most commonly fished area and is located in the town of Newcastle.
+The creek in this section is slow with lots of wood in the water, but it can be great to fish when the steelhead or salmon are moving in from the lake.

-Graham creek goes through a lot of farmlands and access is limited due to private property in the upper reaches.
-You may find some coldwater areas upriver with good populations of brook trout but you may need to ask for permission to access these areas.
+Graham Creek passes through many farmlands, and access is limited due to private property in the upper reaches.
+Upriver, you may find some coldwater areas with good populations of brook trout, but you may need to ask for permission to access these areas.

 This YouTube video will give you a bit of an idea of what lower Graham Creek is like to fish for early spring steelhead.
 YouTube Video